Skip to main content

 Sustainability Evaluation

-Assessment of a programme's continued benefits and functionality after external funding has ended, examining whether outcomes persist and systems remain operational.
+Assessment of a program's continued benefits and functionality after external funding has ended, examining whether outcomes persist and systems remain operational.

 Definition